 Lesser–known Facts About Padmanabhaswamy Temple

-• The central deity of Vishnu is composed of 12,008 saligrams, which are fossilized shells from the Gandaki River in Nepal.
+- The central deity of Vishnu is composed of 12,008 saligrams, which are fossilised shells from the Gandaki River in Nepal.

-Those who want to seek blessings at the Padmanabhaswamy Temple must first understand its darshan time.
+If there’s one thing you absolutely need to sort before you go, it’s the Padmanabhaswamy Temple timings.
 The temple reserves certain times for visitors to worship and see Lord Vishnu in his magnificent form.

 Here’s a breakdown of the darshan timings at Padmanabhaswamy Temple: